Relievely/relievely_docs/docs/erd.md

         int id PK "Id of the goal"
-        date startTime "Time when this goals was created" date endTime "Time when this goal should be completed" int reminderId "Id of the corresponding reminder when given else null" int categoryId FK "Id of the corresponding category" }
+        date startTime "Time when this goals was created" date endTime "Time when this goal should be completed" int categoryId FK "Id of the corresponding category" }
     GOALS || -- |{ GOALS-CATEGORY : contains